fridolin2/VAULT/README.txt

 Description:
 ------------

-vault is a mod for Minetest, it make more blocks in minetest
+Vault is a mod for Minetest, it adds more blocks in minetest.

 Notes:
 ------
-should be playable with Minetest 0.4.14 or above.
+Should be playable with Minetest 0.4.14 or above.